jacques42/ohw-mqtt/README.md

 Continuously reads Open Hardware Monitor measurements from build in web-server JSON export and publishes to MQTT broker

+I wanted to read measurements including temperature.
+Turns out that many of the tools I found sending data to MQTT were not able to also send temperature information.
+Since this and more information is easily accessible through Open Hardware Monitor, I decided to pull together this small script to do the transfer.

 ## Installation

 1. Install Open Hardware Monitor from https://openhardwaremonitor.org/